Cosmological Correlators at Finite Coupling: Effective Potential and Absence of Symmetry Breaking

 The second line of reasoning, first emphasized in \cite{Ford:1985qh}, that leads also to the absence of symmetry breaking is the following: the would-be Goldstone bosons of a broken symmetry would have logarithmic two-point functions leading to IR divergences and strong coupling at low energies.
 They thus spread out along the vacuum manifold dynamically restoring the symmetry, similarly to what happens in two-dimensional flat space \cite{Coleman:1973ci, Mermin:1966fe}.\footnote{This argument is related to the discussion of IR divergences for light scalar fields in dS we briefly mention below.
 In particular, the only mechanism to produce a protected scalar field apparently requires a spontaneous breaking of a space-time symmetry, for example having a dS brane in some ambient space with more isometries.
 Then the embedding coordinates of the brane will be the goldstone fields of the isometries broken by the brane and such goldstones will be protected form mass generation.
 See \cite{Bonifacio:2018zex} for some examples of scalars with shift symmetries on dS.} This logic, however, does not explain why discrete symmetries do not get broken in dS.
 In known cases, see for example \cite{Arai:2011dd}, there is a scalar field which can be thought of as the order parameter for the symmetry, and the ground state is symmetry-preserving, even if this field is heavy.
 It appears that dS combines both features of finite volume and two dimensions, as far as spontaneous symmetry breaking is concerned.

 While the general arguments presented above are very reasonable, there has been several claims of spontaneous symmetry breaking in dS, see for example \cite{Boyanovsky:2012nd} and references therein.
 These claims were debunked in later papers, in particular the $O(N)$ example at small coupling $\lambda$ was studied using two different methods in \cite{Lazzari:2013boa} and \cite{Serreau:2013eoa} which found no symmetry breaking.
 Our analysis gives a confirmation that symmetry does not occur also at strong coupling.
+We should say that we did not consider a possibility that the ground state breaks spontaneously also dS isometries and generically we do not expect this to happen.